-8) Next, you’ll have a chance to add Score Report choices.
-At this point, you get the ability to send 4 free score reports to colleges of your choice.
+Step 8: Next, you’ll have a chance to add Score Report choices.
+At this point, you get the ability to send four free score reports to colleges of your choice.
 This is a $48 value for free!
-If you know what schools you’re applying to, I recommend that you fill this out as it can be a major cost savings (read here for more about why).
+If you know which schools you’re applying to, I recommend that you fill this out as it can be a major cost savings (read here for more about why).
 If you’re worried that your college will see an unfavorable score, realize that they actually don’t really care how many times you took the test – they just care about your highest score.

 If you search by ZIP code, you get to see all the available test centers near you.

 If you're registering right now, I recommend you read our guide to the best ACT test locations.
 This will help you make sure you're maximizing your chance at a great score.

 Don't forget to upload your registration photo when you're done, and that’s the whole process!
 Now you know which parts really matter and which don’t.

 Now that you know how to sign up for ACT tests, here are some important tips:

 - Choose the best location.
 This isn’t an automatic decision – many students take it at their high school, but this might not be the best location!
 Read this guide for more.

 - Register early, well before the deadline.
 Put a note on your calendar to register at least six weeks before your test date.
 If you don’t do this in time, you’ll be subject to fees, or worse, you won’t be able to take your exam at all.